kean/CreateAPI/Docs/Tutorial.md

 - `--module` - Indicates that you are generating code within a specific module, uses the module name to avoid namespace collisions.
 - `--config` - The path to your configuration file to apply customizations to generated code.
 - `--output` - The directory to write the generated code to.
+- `--split` - A flat to tell the generator to create individual source files for each type.

 If you used the exact configuration in this example, you'll now notice that your `PetstoreClient` implementation no longer compiles.
 Have a go at updating it to reflect the changes in generated code.